MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 ## Backup storage migration

-Once all your backups are on MBS, there may be a need to migrate certain datasources from one volume to another.
-For example, scenarios where you need to upgrade storage, or when a volume is getting full.
-You can use PowerShell or the user interface to migrate datasources.
+Once all your backups are on MBS, there may be a need to migrate certain data sources from one volume to another.
+For example, scenarios where you need to upgrade storage or when a volume is getting full.
+You can use PowerShell or the user interface to migrate data sources.
 The details can be found [in this blog entry](https://go.microsoft.com/fwlink/?linkid=861519).

-The migrating datasource should have all recovery points on Modern Storage.
-Migrating datasources with backups on disks and volumes (for example, DPM server upgrades when the disk backups haven't expired) is not supported.
+The migrating data source should have all recovery points on Modern Storage.
+Migrating data sources with backups on disks and volumes (for example, DPM server upgrades when the disk backups haven't expired) is not supported.
 Migration is similar to modification of a protection group.
 While migration is in progress, you cannot trigger an ad hoc job.
 The scheduled jobs continue as configured.
 When the migration completes, any running jobs in the protection group are preempted.

 ## Custom size allocation

 DPM 2016 consumes storage thinly, as needed.
 Once DPM is configured for protection, it calculates the size of the data being backed up.
-If many files and folders are being backed up together, as in the case of a file server, size calculation can take long time.
+If many files and folders are being backed up together, as in the case of a file server, size calculation can take a long time.
 With DPM, you can configure DPM to accept the volume size as default instead of calculating the size of each file.
 The corresponding registry key is "HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Microsoft Data Protection Manager\Configuration\DiskStorage" with the Key, "EnableCustomAllocationOnReFSStorage" as a String set to 1 to enable custom size allocation, set to 0 for default size allocation with DPM.

 ::: moniker-end

 ::: moniker range=">=sc-dpm-2019"

-Modern Backup Storage (MBS) was introduced in System Center Data Protection Manager (DPM) 2016 to deliver 50% storage savings, 3X faster backups, and more efficient, workload-aware storage.
-DPM 2019 introduces further performance improvements with MBS resulting in 50-70% faster backup with Windows Server 2019.
+Modern Backup Storage (MBS) was introduced in System Center Data Protection Manager (DPM) 2016 to deliver 50% storage savings, 3X faster backups, and more efficient workload-aware storage.
+DPM 2019 introduces further performance improvements with MBS, resulting in 50-70% faster backup with Windows Server 2019.

 > [!NOTE]
 > We recommend you to deploy DPM 2019 (using tiered volumes) on Windows Server 2019 to achieve enhanced backup performances.

 - MBS is enabled automatically when you're running at least DPM 2016 on Windows Server 2016.
 If DPM is running on a version of Windows Server earlier than Windows Server 2016, it doesn't use MBS.
 - MBS provides intelligent storage for short-term backup to disk.
 MBS provides faster disk backup, consuming less disk space.
 Without MBS, each data source needs two volumes, one for the initial backup and the other for delta changes.
 - MBS backups are stored on an ReFS disk.
-It uses ReFS block cloning, and VHDX technology.
+It uses ReFS block cloning and VHDX technology.
 [Learn more](https://techcommunity.microsoft.com/t5/system-center-blog/introducing-dpm-2016-modern-backup-storage/ba-p/351650).
-- With DPM 2019 and later, you can use tiered volumes for DPM native storage which delivers 50-70% faster backups
+- With DPM 2019 and later, you can use tiered volumes for DPM native storage, which delivers 50-70% faster backups.

 > [!NOTE]
 > DPM does not support deduplication on ReFS disk used for MBS backups.

 DPM 2019 accepts volumes/disks for storage.
 Once you add a volume, DPM formats the volume to ReFS to use the new features of Modern Backup Storage.
-Volumes cannot reside on a dynamic disk, use only a basic disk.
+Volumes cannot reside on a dynamic disk; use only a basic disk.

 > [!NOTE]
 > If the physical disk is or will be larger than 2TB, the disk must be converted to GPT before creating the volume(s) for DPM.

-You can directly give a volume to DPM, however, you may have issues in extending the volume if a need arises later.
+You can directly give a volume to DPM; however, you may have issues in extending the volume if a need arises later.
 You can create additional volumes using storage pools, which could be exposed to DPM and extended as needed.
-The following sections provide the details on how to create a tiered volume, add a volume to DPM, and expand it later
+The following sections provide the details on how to create a tiered volume, add a volume to DPM, and expand it later.

 ## Set up MBS with Tiered Storage

 DPM 2016 introduced Modern Backup Storage (MBS), improving storage utilization and performance.
-MBS uses ReFS as underlying filesystem.
-MBS is designed to make use of hybrid storage such as tiered storage.
+MBS uses ReFS as the underlying filesystem.
+MBS is designed to make use of hybrid storage, such as tiered storage.
 To achieve the scale and performance claimed by MBS, we recommend using a small percentage (4% of overall storage) of flash storage (SSD) with DPM 2019 as a tiered volume in combination with HDD for DPM native storage.

 Once you configure tiered storage, the ReFS file system has the intelligence to store File System Metadata on the SSD tier.
 This improves the overall backup job time significantly.
 There is no further configuration required while configuring the protection groups, etc.

 > [!NOTE]
 > - Tiering is recommended for faster backups.
 However, this is not a mandatory requirement to configure DPM storage.
->- You cannot attach locally created VHD (VHDX) files, and use them as storage on a physical DPM server.
-Make sure you are running DPM 2019 or later deployed on a VM running on Windows Server 2016 or later.
+>- You cannot attach locally created VHD (VHDX) files and use them as storage on a physical DPM server.
+Ensure that you are running DPM 2019 or later deployed on a VM running on Windows Server 2016 or later.
 > - When deploying DPM in a virtual machine, DPM 2019 can be deployed in a VM running on Windows Server 2016 or Windows Server 2019.
-For best performance we strongly recommend DPM 2019 installed on Windows 2019 with the latest Windows update installed.
+For best performance, we strongly recommend DPM 2019 installed on Windows 2019 with the latest Windows update installed.

 ## Prerequisites